-Signal peptidases are membrane enzymes.
-They remove the signal peptide extension from proteins that move through the cell membrane to the surface of the bacterium.
-The removal of the extension is important because it activates the proteins, allowing them to do their job.
-The signal peptide attached to a protein acts as a marker "telling" the enzyme that the protein needs to be activated.
-If signal peptidases are inhibited, the proteins aren't activated and can't carry out their functions, which are essential for the life of the cell.
-As a result, the cell dies.
+Signal peptidases are enzymes that remove an extension from proteins called the signal peptide.
+The removal of this extension activates the proteins.
+If signal peptidases are inhibited, the relevant proteins aren't activated and can't carry out their functions, which are essential for the life of bacterial cells.
+As a result, the cells die.

 Potential Benefits and Problems